graphql/graphql.github.io/site/learn/Learn-Introspection.md

 And that matches what we said in the type system section, that the `Query` type is where we will start!
-Note that the naming here was just by convention; we could have named our `Query` type anything else, and it still would have been returned here had we specified it was the starting type for queries.
+Note that the naming here was just by convention; we could have named our `Query` type anything else, and it still would have been returned it here had we specified that as the starting type for queries.
 Naming it `Query`, though, is a useful convention.

 It is often useful to examine one specific type.
 Let's take a look at